Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 | 13-17 | "Not bad." |
 | 20 | *Whistles.* "Nice." |

-If the price is 10 or less, Tallis will try to convince Felter to increase it by 5 GP, whispering something in his ear.
-He'll need to succeed a DC 12 Charisma (Persuasion) check for Felter to agree.
+If the price is 10 or less, Tallis will try to convince Drestor to increase it by 5 GP, whispering something in his ear.
+He'll need to succeed a DC 12 Charisma (Persuasion) check for Drestor to agree.

-At this point, the dwarves will return for the third barrel and Felter will follow them outside, wishing everyone well.
+At this point, the dwarves will return for the third barrel and Drestor will follow them outside, wishing everyone well.

 # Appendix A